Manecas1221212/romance/chapter_18.md

 "The police keep asking questions.
 Like they don't believe it was really suicide."

 "They questioned me too."
 Anna kept her voice steady.
-"But Andrew, I was home.
+"But Andrew, I was at a therapy session.
 I didn't hurt Jessica."

 "You tracked me.
 Followed me.
 Documented everything."

 "Because I was angry.
 Because I wanted evidence for a divorce.
 Not because I wanted her dead."

 Andrew moved to the window.
 Stood with his back to her.
-"The sabotage stopped."
+"Did the sabotage stop?"

 "What?"

 "At work.
 The phantom emails.
 The calendar glitches.
-All of it stopped after Jessica died."
+Did all of it stop after Jessica died?"

 Anna's stomach tightened.
 She hadn't thought about that.
 Hadn't considered how the timing would look.

-"That's coincidence," she said carefully.
+"Actually, it seems that way, but it's only been a week.
+I'm sure that it's just a coincidence," she said carefully.

 "Is it?"
 Andrew turned.
 "Or were you right all along?
 Was Jessica sabotaging you?"